Picovoice/picovoice/demo/ios/README.md

 5) Run the demo with a simulator or connected iOS device

-6) Once the demo app has started, press the `start` button to start detecing keywords and infering context.
+6) Once the demo app has started, press the `start` button to start detecting keywords and inferring context.
 To see more details about the current context information, press the `Context Info` button on the top right corner in the app.